nextcloud/desktop/doc/navigating.rst

 .. image:: images/icon.png

 This is a status indicator which uses overlay icons to indicate the current status of your synchronization.
-The green circle with the white arrow tells you that your synchronization is current and you are connected to your ownCloud server.
+The green circle with the white checkmark tells you that your synchronization is current and you are connected to your ownCloud server.